jackyzha0/play/dialogue/life-of-a-player.md

 S: I can believe that.
 Still, you haven’t explained why Play matters in this context.

 P: I define playing as interacting with the state of the universe around me with the intent of generating surprise.
 I want maximum novelty.
 Feelings of being alive.
 Of being confronted with the real stuff.
 Hell, even death will do.
-Isn’t death the biggest surprise?
+Isn't death the biggest surprise?

 S: You are mad.